ai-forever/fusion_brain_aij2021/readme_en.md

 ## Quality metric

-The quality will be evaluated using the **average precision**(AP) metric.
-To calculate AP, you should choose IoU (intersection over union) first.
-This metric evaluates the quality of the prediction based on the bbox against the reference.
+The quality will be evaluated using the **mean average precision**(mAP) metric.
+To calculate mAP, you should choose IoU (intersection over union) first.
+This metric evaluates the match quality of the predicted bbox and the reference one.
 It shall be calculated as the intersection area of these two bboxes divided by their combination area:

 ![image](https://latex.codecogs.com/svg.image?\textrm{IoU}&space;=&space;\frac{&space;\textrm{Intersection}}{&space;\textrm{Union}})

 For each pair (prediction/true), IoU ranges from 0 to 1.
 The cutting threshold for IoU is 0.5, meaning that all bboxes with their IoU below 0.5 are deemed false predictions.

 For each class with a certain IoU value, the Precision-Recall curve shall be drawn and the area below the curve shall be calculated.
-The calculations shall be averaged by class to arrive at the final AP metric.
+The calculations shall be averaged by class to arrive at the final mAP metric.

 ## Solution format